rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-That's the one great benefit when using Apollo Server for GraphQL: The error handling comes often for free, because an error - be it from the database, a custom JavaScript error or another third-party - gets transformed into a valid GraphQL error result.
-On the client side, you don't need to worry about the error result's shape, because it comes in a common GraphQL error format whereas the data object is null but the errors are captured in an array.
-If you want to change your custom error, you have seen how you can do it on a resolver per resolver basis.
-But what about the global error formatting?
-Apollo Server comes with a solution for it:
+That's one of the main benefits of using Apollo Server for GraphQL.
+Error handling is often free, because an error--be it from the database, a custom JavaScript error or another third-party--gets transformed into a valid GraphQL error result.
+On the client side, you don't need to worry about the error result's shape, because it comes in a common GraphQL error format where the data object is null but the errors are captured in an array.
+If you want to change your custom error, you can do it on a resolver per-resolver basis.
+Apollo Server comes with a solution for global error handling:

 {{< highlight javascript "hl_lines=4 5 6 7 8 9 10 11 12 13 14 15" >}}
 const server = new ApolloServer({